kingofboxes/reminders-js/README.md

 ### Prerequisites

 You will need Node.js, yarn, PostgresQL 12 (running latest versions, but should be compatible with older versions too).
+If you have Docker, you can run the configure-docker script to start the bot instantly.

 ### Installing